myrmsch/myriam.github.io/content/authors/admin/_index.md

 <!-- Myriam Schaschek is a PhD Candidate at the University of Wuerzburg.
 Her research interests include artificial intelligence, data-driven decision making and social & cognitive computing systems.  -->

-As a PhD Candidate and Research Associate at Julius-Maximilians-Universität Würzburg, I engage deeply in both teaching and research.
+As a PhD Candidate and Research Assistant at Julius-Maximilians-Universität Würzburg, I engage deeply in both teaching and research.
 My work focuses on developing socio-cognitive computing systems using machine learning to enhance decision-making across various domains.
 I study the impact of algorithmic decision-making on individual behavior and organizational structures, applying a mix of design, qualitative, quantitative, and computational research methods.
 My findings have been published in leading international journals and presented at major conferences.